 Ignition Interlock Device as a DWI Bond Condition

-This is probably the biggest complaint my clients have during the DWI Process.
+This is probably the biggest complaint my clients have during the DWI process.
+Having to get the interlock installed on your vehicle is a pain of the highest order.
 The ignition interlock is a breath test machine attached to the ignition in your car, and your car won't start until you blow into it.
 One of the real bummers is when the judge orders you to get an interlock device on your car.
 Unfortunately, there is nothing that I can do about it.
-In Tarrant County, it can be discretionary with the judge.
-But if your BAC is above .15, it is mandatory.
-It will also be mandatory if you are facing a second DWI.
+If you took a breath or a blood test, and the blood alcohol concentration comes back above .15 grams per deciliter, it will be mandatory that you install the device.
+This is mandatory under Texas state law and there is nothing that a defense lawyer can do about it.
+The probation officer in the court will require that this is installed before pretrial settings begin.
+It will also be mandatory if you are facing a second DWI, or any kind of felony DWI, such as a felony repetition or a DWI with a child under 15 in the car.

 The installation costs about $100, and there are between $60 and $90 dollars a month in fees.
-If you try to blow after drinking, your car will not start.
+It must be installed in any vehicle that you drive, or you will be in violation of your bond.
+If you don't have a car, there is an option for an in-home device.
+If you try to blow into the device after drinking, your car will not start.
 But, more than that, the interlock company will report your failure to the court.
-That could result in your bond revoked and all kinds of problems!
+When the court finds out about a positive reading for alcohol, the judge could decide to revoke the bond and put you in jail for a weekend.

-The costs of a DWI conviction can become a financial nightmare.
+The costs of a DWI conviction can become a financial Waterloo.
 After you have spent money defending your DWI arrest, here is more bad news.
 The costs of DWI in Texas are going up.
 This is why it is crucial to hire the right attorney who will fight aggressively to keep an conviction off your record.
-I will look to plea these cases as a last resort.
-Many lawyers do not want this fight.
-Here are some costs:
+Some lawyers are more eager than others to take cases to trial, however that can sometimes be the only option, or at least the most viable option.
+Here is a list of some of the costs:

 - Court Costs